Abortion in New Hampshire: Legislative history

 Legislators continued introducing bills restricting abortion in the New Hampshire General Court, with more than 30 bills coming before the body between 2015 and 2019.
 Only a fetal homicide bill was signed by Governor Chris Sununu, which was passed in 2017.

 As of 2017, California, Oregon, Montana, Vermont, and New Hampshire allowed qualified non-physician health professionals, such as physicians' assistants, nurse practitioners, and certified nurse midwives, to perform first-trimester aspiration abortions and to prescribe drugs for medical abortions.
 In 2018, New Hampshire was one of eleven states where the legislature introduced a bill that would have banned abortion in almost all cases.
 It did not pass.
 Parental notification laws were still on the books in May 2018.
-On 1 January 2022, a bill passed that required patients receiving abortion care at a health center in New Hampshire to have an ultrasound.
+On January 1, 2022, a bill passed that required patients receiving abortion care at a health center in New Hampshire to have an ultrasound.

+On December 5, 2023, Republicans filed a bill that would ban abortion after 15 days of gestation "other than for a medical emergency".
+The bill had been pre-filed in September, but the text was not made public until December 5.
+The bill was tabled indefinitely by a 363-11 majority.